 - Amazon's own PPC platform - Amazon provides an array of options including Display ads, Video ads, Custom ads and Amazon DSP.

 - Google Adwords - with Google, you can reach more relevant customers within your budgets.
-You will be able to grow your business by only paying for results, like clicks to your websites or calls to your business.
+You can grow your business by only paying for results, like clicks to your websites or calls to your business.

-Use the hands of bloggers and YouTubers to promote your products.
+- Use influencer marketing, i.e. the hands of bloggers and YouTubers to promote your products.
 With Google owning Youtube and it being the second biggest search engine in the world, Youtube will help your product reviews which in result will show up first in Google search.

 Remember: without product reviews, you will struggle to sell anything on Amazon.

 Amazon Shipping Advice - How to Ship Your Amazon Products

 Amazon Seller Central and Amazon FBA (Fulfilment by Amazon)

 Now that you've registered with Amazon, its time to set up your seller account.
 Seller Central is your seller management dashboard, from which you can: